Next: Non-Linear constraints

 which satisfies:

-where is the dimension of the search space and is the
+is the dimension of the search space and

 number of linear constraints.